rjpbonnal/bioruby-ngs/README.md

       end
     end

-This is something useful if you want to develop a separate binary which uses bio-ngs librariys.
+This is something useful if you want to develop a separate binary which uses bio-ngs libraries.
 Is not yet possible to define a list of desired tasks to load.

 ### Notes